NahuelCostaCortez/rapidae/README.md

 >If you install TensorFlow, you should reinstall Keras 3 afterwards via ```pip install --upgrade keras```.
 This is a temporary step while TensorFlow is pinned to Keras 2, and will no longer be necessary after TensorFlow 2.16.
 The cause is that tensorflow==2.15 will overwrite your Keras installation with keras==2.15.

 ### From source code
-You can also clone this repo to have fully access to all the code.
+You can also clone the repo to have fully access to all the code.
+Some features may not yet be available in the published stable version so this is the best way to stay up-to-date with the latest updates.

 ```bash
 git clone https://github.com/NahuelCostaCortez/rapidae